 Over time, I’ve changed my perspective on how helpful resolutions can be.
 I’ve had my own varying degrees of success, and have stopped setting so many “goals.”
 Now I focus on intentions or themes for the year.
-Last year’s theme was “authenticity” and this year’s theme is emerging as “clarity.”
+Last year’s theme was “clarity” and this year’s theme is emerging as “release.”

 If intentions and themes are too vague for you, then consider using “systems” rather than “goals.”

 I learned about systems when I read cartoonist Scott Adams’ book “How to Fail at Almost Everything and Still Win Big.”
 The book is an insightful and entertaining tale of his trek to success.
 (Spoiler alert: fail until you succeed.)

 He says a goal is a “reach-it-and-be-done-with-it situation, a specific objective that you either achieve or don’t” sometime in the future.

 Deciding to lose twenty pounds is a goal.

 A system is “something you do on a regular basis that increases your odds of happiness in the long run.”

 Adams offers an oh-so-true-for-me description of what it’s like to have goals and why they don’t work: “Goal oriented people exist in a state of continuous pre-success failure at best, and permanent failure at worst if things never work out.
 Systems people succeed every time they apply their system, in the sense that they did what they intended to do.
 The goals people are fighting the feeling of discouragement at each turn.
 The systems people are feeling good every time they apply their system.”